TI-Toolkit/tokens-wiki/tokens/Input.md

 <hr>

 ## Description
-Prompts for value to store to variable.
+Prompts for value to store to `variable`.

 <b>Availability</b>: Token only available from within the Basic editor.